Mini Love Farm’s New Kid/New Goat Disclaimer

 My herd is tested annually for CAE, CL, and Johnes.
 My herd is G6s Normal.
 Upon request and buyer expense, I can do this on parents of kids.
 It is buyer’s responsibility to investigate what your state requires for testing upon receiving goats into your state.
 Buyer is responsible for the cost of these potential tests and health certificates when transport to another state is required.
 Some of these tests ie: Brucellosis is a send-off, so it is important that buyers prepare for this in advance and communicate the time needed prior to transport pick-up.

 I will help as much as I can with arranging transport and making the connection for pickup.
 However, ultimately, transport is at the buyer’s expense and responsibility.
 Communication is key from the buyer to the transporter.
 I cannot stress the importance of selection of a reputable transport operator.
 Do your homework and ask around for references and select someone that is dedicated to transporting your goat as stress-free, comfortable, and as safely as possible.
 Once your goat leaves my place, I am not responsible for conditions that may occur during transport.
-I have NO experience with Airline transport.
-This is not my preferred line of transport as it can be very expensive, spots are not guaranteed, and so many rules vary from airline to airline.
+I have Limited experience with Airline transport.
+This is my preferred line of transport but it can be very expensive, spots are not guaranteed, and so many rules vary from airline to airline.
 Also, lay-overs can be unexpected and lengthy between flights.
 However , I prefer it over ground transport.